Why Buy A Driveway Bollard?

-Bollards can be used to protect your property and driveway from a multitude of crimes such as vehicle theft, ram-raid attacks on your garage and unwanted vehicles parking or turning on your premises.
+First off, why buy a driveway bollard?
+Well, driveway bollards can be used to protect your property and driveway from a multitude of crimes such as vehicle theft, ram-raid attacks on your garage and unwanted vehicles parking or turning on your premises.

-The number of bollards needed to secure an entrance depends on the width.
-Bollards are recommended to be spaced 1.4-1.5 meters apart, centre to centre.
+We recommend bollards for driveways to be spaced 1.4-1.5 meters apart, centre to centre.
 A fixed point within an entrance is a helpful starting point such as a wall, hedge, planter or fence post.

-How you want the product to be operated is also an important consideration.
-If you are accessing your driveway entrance multiple times throughout the day, you may find it more practical to install an automatic bollard system which can be raised and lowered on approach using a simple key fob system.
+How you want the product to be operated is another important consideration.
+If you are accessing your driveway entrance multiple times throughout the day, you may find it more practical to install an automatic bollard system like the VP50 which can be raised and lowered on approach using a simple key fob system.

-Another option if you want to install automatic bollards is to connect the system to drain ensuring that water is continuously being carried away from the installed bollard system.
+Another option if you want to install automatic bollards is to connect the system to drain ensuring that water is continuously being carried away from the installed system.

 If you require a coloured bollard – we can supply bollards powder coated to any RAL colour specified.
-For a superior aesthetics, stainless steel finishes are available for some security bollards also.
+For a superior aesthetic, stainless steel finishes are available for some security bollards also.